etccapital/MultiFactor/README.md

 ![](Multi-Factor%20Workflow.png)

 ## Description
-This is a practical multi-factor backtesting framework from scratch based on Huatai Security's(one of China's largest sell side) financial engineering report.
+This is a practical multi-factor backtesting framework from scratch based on Huatai Security's(one of China's largest sell side) financial engineering report, as a part of the quantitative finance research project development in [ETC Investment Group](https://etccapital.ca/).
 Steps include factor data collection and preprocessing, single factor testing, building return model, building risk model, and result analysis.

+Do not distribute for use without explicit consent from contributing members of ETC Quant.
 ---

 ## Project environment